Adaptive Image Registration: A Hybrid Approach Integrating Deep Learning and Optimization Functions for Enhanced Precision: Introduction

 Optimization based methods had been the traditional approach to image registration prior to the rapid development of deep neural networks, given some of their desirable properties: a smooth deformation field and better numerical stability.

 In this work, we sought to combine both of these strategies into one streamlined and novel approach.
 This architecture, named \textit{\textbf{Air}} (Adaptive image registration), utilizes the predicted deformation field made in-loop by the deep-neural network of choice to serve as the input for the optimization step, where said deformation field is iteratively optimized using the PyTorch \citep{paszke2019pytorch} \textit{Adam} optimizer.

-Furthermore, as a means to preserve performance while reducing the total number of optimization steps, we apply an adaptive method for the selection of image pairs to be optimized; instead of simply optimizing every single pair available, we initialize the optimization step when there a pair has one of the highest training losses out of the current epoch, or given a randomly generated probability has surpassed an arbitrary threshold.
+Furthermore, as a means to preserve performance while reducing the total number of optimization steps, we apply an adaptive method for the selection of image pairs to be further optimized; instead of simply optimizing every single image pair available uniformly, we initialize the optimization step with a small number of optimization iterations for a given pair, and, if it either yields a high enough training loss, or has been randomly chosen for optimization, we increase the enhancement iterations of the respective deformation field.

 The benefits for this are two fold: It allows our framework to perform more optimization steps on pairs that have poorer performance, while also saving computational power on couples with little to no gains when optimized.

 The main contributions of this work are as follows: